Khrysoberyl/vs_AQVisualizer/README.md

 # vs_AQVisualizer
-An adaptive quantization result visualization for Vapoursynth.<br>
+An adaptive quantization result visualization for Vapoursynth.
+The AQ algorithm is implemented from x264.<br>
 First available draft, speed optimization is ongoing.
 Documentation is also preparing. <br>
 Currently only YUV420P8 and YUV444P8 formats are supported.
 10-bit support will be introduced in the future.